xaur/writings/posts/201911xx-marketing-strategies.md

 ## Money

 Use "money" much more often.
-When explaining Decred, open with "money" or "sound money" and _later_ mention complex terms like "decentralized superior store of value for generations to come", "self-directed digital currency" or "Secure.
+When explaining Decred, open with "money" or "sound money" and _later_, if the listener is still following, carefully transition to complex terms like "decentralized superior store of value for generations to come", "self-directed autonomous digital currency" or "Secure.
 Adaptable.
 Sustainable".
 Don't throw that away - it's all important and I'm glad we [figured it out](https://github.com/decredcommunity/pr/blob/release/foundational-messaging.md).
 Just don't start with concepts so distant from everyday life.
 "Money" is even stronger than "currency".

 Talk about what's going on with traditional money\*.
 Why do prices keep going up regardless of all our technological progress?
-Talk about the financial crisis of 2008.
+Talk about history of the [gold standard](https://wtfhappenedin1971.com/), [getting rid](http://www.gata.org/node/17081) of it and the financial crisis of 2008.
 Talk about the new QE round from the ECB (is it 4th?) and not-QE4-stay-calm from the Fed.
-Tell that most people work hard to get that cash while some entities get it for free and that it will never stop without a good stimulus.
+Tell that most people work hard to get that cash while some entities get it for free.
 Tell people to look at paper bills and plastic cards they use _every day_, and for the first time _think_ where they come from, who creates it and for how long this can go on until the next major "oops".
 Remind when and why Bitcoin launched and what did it have in its first block.

 When the person begins to appreciate the ideas behind decentralized money, a fair next question is why not just use a more established currency?
 And then our job is to show the difference.
-The tagline helps here - we can tell how Decred is more secure, adaptable and sustainable in contrast with other systems.
+The tagline helps here - we can tell how Decred is more secure, adaptable and sustainable compared to other systems.

 My personal favorite killer feature is governance but I don't like the word and it is a challenge to show how awesome it is.
 In Decred you can _directly_ approve what happens to _your_ money because you are the one risking your wealth using it\*.
 I can't overstate how simple but mind-blowing it is.
 I know there is voter apathy all over the world, but in Decred your vote counts for real.
 Pure PoW systems made huge leap from fiat but as a holder you still have to rely on third parties making good decisions for you.
 Ironically, crypto was made to remove this trust.
 Decred, arguably for the first time, gives us a chance to have money that serves _us_\* without security compromises of pure PoS systems.

-Because I believe Decred's nearest [major goal](https://www.reddit.com/r/decred/comments/dgck7e/what_is_decreds_end_goal/) is delivering us sound money, I would not _pitch_ it as "DAO" or anything too distant from sound money.
+There are different [opinions](https://www.reddit.com/r/decred/comments/dgck7e/what_is_decreds_end_goal/) but I believe Decred's nearest major goal is delivering us sound money.
+For this reason I would not _pitch_ it as "DAO" or anything too distant from sound money.
 When you set the goal to land on the Moon, you get all kinds of amazing inventions and breakthroughs along the way, but your goal is the Moon.

 ## Honesty

 Be honest about Decred's status.
-Always be ready to fairly present what we _do_ and _do not_ have yet.
+Always be ready to fairly present what we _do_ and _do not_ have.
 Decred is _not_ a good SoV today:

 - It is very volatile, like all crypto.
 - It has low liquidity and moderate exchange adoption.
 We do get new integrations every month and liquidity is getting better, but still a lot remains to be done.
 - Self-custody UX is a huge pain point.
 Like in all crypto.
 - [Privacy](https://github.com/decredcommunity/issues/issues/25) is not solved yet.
 I would argue that voting [address reuse](https://github.com/decred/dcrstakepool/issues/311) made Decred _less private_ than Bitcoin.
 Glad to see it getting attention now because it is required for Decred's CoinShuffle++ rollout.
-This has potential for much greater and more accessible privacy than in Bitcoin.
+This has potential to deliver much greater and more accessible privacy than in Bitcoin.
 - Also important, and let's not ignore it, the price is low.
-People will get puzzled if you tell them about superior SoV and then show the price chart where it is losing not only against USD, but _also_ against BTC\*.
+People will get puzzled if you tell them about superior SoV and then show the price chart where it is losing not only against USD, but _also_ against BTC (this is an important benchmark\*).

 I would say that Decred is _building_ a decent SoV and MoE.
 We build on great _principles_ and we got the incentives right.
 In this regard Decred is years ahead of the competition, and to me it is the only approach that makes sense and deserves my time.
 Decred also has a huge lead in technical fundamentals.
-I would say we're like 40% there in terms of tech, but in terms of awareness and adoption in the economy and society it's &lt;1%.
+I would say we're like 30% there in terms of tech, but in terms of awareness and adoption in the economy and society it's &lt;&lt;1%.
 (I made these numbers up for illustrative purposes.)

 ## Value transfer network

 Don't omit medium of exchange (MoE) use case from discussions.
 I believe SoV and MoE depend on each other and don't make sense separately\*.
+But it's not exactly MoE that I'm after right now.

-While DCR is not ready to serve our everyday purchases, it _already_ serves as Transfer of Value (ToV) - the missed step between SoV and MoE\*.
+While DCR is not ready to serve our everyday purchases, it _already_ serves as Transfer of Value tool (ToV) - the missed step between SoV and MoE\*.
+ToV is different from MoE in that you don't _exchange_ crypto for goods and services but just give it to someone.

 Decred and other coins could and should be used _today_ to power great projects that solve urgent problems\*.

 I personally use DCR to support one very promising project and it feels so right with every transfer\*\*, compared to just hoarding my DCR.
 The project is [EOMA68](https://www.crowdsupply.com/eoma68/micro-desktop) and it is building open, upgradeable and cheap computers based on pluggable "computer cards".
-A computer must serve its _owner_, be auditable down to the bone to earn owner's trust, be upgradeable to encourage reuse, and the whole ecosystem must be designed with long-term mindset to reduce waste _(sounds familiar)_.
+A computer must serve its _owner_, be auditable down to the bone to earn owner's trust, be upgradeable to encourage reuse, and the whole ecosystem must be designed with long-term mindset to reduce waste _(the approach sounds familiar)_.
 It's a long road but we desperately need secure devices that we can trust.
 Or are you going to run sovereign decentralized finance on backdoored laptops and phones?
 But that's another story\*.

 Internet allows people to coordinate and share information.
 Sound and open money allows people to coordinate and share energy.

 I want to see Decred as a value transfer network for builders.

 We can start small and just tip each other for good contributions\*\*.
 We can develop a habit to actively reach out to the author and offer a DCR tip when we enjoyed content or a service.
 We can start right now without waiting for extra features - they will follow the demand.
 Speaking of features, we can add [tipping to Politeia](https://github.com/decred/politeia/issues/899) to reward good analysis.
 Tipping activity will increase wallet usage and have a nice side effect of finding more bugs and UX pain points.
-We'll also need best practices and features to protect privacy because tips link coins to your identities.
+We'll also need best practices and features to protect privacy because tips link coins to identities.

 Then it could grow beyond Decred community and become a [Hacker](http://www.catb.org/jargon/html/H/hacker.html)'s Coin\*, and then beyond that to connect all builders of this world.

-Over time we should adopt/develop software and services that make crypto tipping simple and start competing in the wider tipping market that is rapidly growing but most of the options are centralized and limited (Reddit Gold, Twitch Bits, Patreon, etc).
+Over time we should adopt/develop software and services that make crypto tipping and donations simple and start competing in the wider market that is rapidly growing but most of the options are centralized and limited (Reddit Gold, Twitch Bits, Patreon, etc).

 _It must flow._